 The Golden Globes airs tonight and tv shows starring Black women are on my mind.
-Here’s a list of the shows I enjoyed in 2016 and hope to see more of in 2017.
+Here’s a list of the tv shows I enjoyed in 2016 and hope to see more of in 2017.

 Insecure stars Issa Rae, the star of the Youtube series Awkward Black Girl.
 The show follows Issa and her best friend Molly played by Yvonne Orji.
-The pair of besties struggle balance dating and career.
-Their hilarious antics reminds me of my good girlfriends and much of what we go through on a regular basis.
+The pair of besties struggle to balance dating and career.
+Their hilarious antics remind me of my good girlfriends and much of what we go through on a regular basis.
 If you’re looking for something that centers on Black millennial women (+ upper/middle class), then by all means, check out the first episode below.

 Being Mary Jane